fireae/ExecutionNodes/README.md

 };
 ```

 That is it!
-The other gates we saw can be implemented in exactly the same way.
+The other modes we saw can be implemented in exactly the same way.

 But we are missing one last important concept, which is the settings we saw earlier in the `graph.json`.
 Settings are extremely useful to inject information into the node at construction which can be used to determined the nodes behaviour.